qurAI-amsterdam/SuperResolution_aniso_MRI/README.md

-# SuperResolution of anisotropic MRI
+# Super-Resolution of anisotropic MRI
 Autoencoding of low-resolution MRI for Super-Resolution of anisotropic MRI